lmc-eu/spirit-design-system/packages/web/src/scss/components/Modal/README.md

 | `data-spirit-target`  | `string` | —       | ✔        | Target selector            |
 | `data-spirit-toggle`  | `string` | `modal` | ✕        | Iterable selector          |

-## State Classes

-If there is more content that could fit the screen, ModalBody provides the following state classes:

-- `.is-scrolled-at-top` if there is content overflowing at the top,
-- `.is-scrolled-at-bottom` if there is content overflowing at the bottom.

 ## JavaScript Plugin

-For full functionality you need to provide JavaScript which will handle toggling of the Modal dialog component.
+For full functionality you need to provide JavaScript which will handle the toggling of the Modal dialog component.

 ```html
 <script src="node_modules/@lmc-eu/spirit-web/js/cjs/spirit-web.min.js" async></script>
 ```

-Please consult [main package README][web-readme] for how to include JavaScript plugins.
+Please consult the [main package README][web-readme] for how to include JavaScript plugins.

 Or feel free to write controlling scripts yourself.